Gilgames32/caption-redux/readme.md

 this project focuses on an easier to use and maintain version of the now archived repo

+## usage
+a more detailed usage coming soon for advanced users:
+- add these to the path
+    - ffmpeg
+    - gifsicle
+- install missing python packages (newest should work)

 ## plans:
 - exception handling
 - png optimization